Social distancing doesn't have to doom your weekends. We have ideas - KVIA

 Make art.
 Whether it’s a page out of a coloring book or paint-by-numbers masterpiece, a knitted scarf or a piece of pottery, creating will ease your mind and keep your fingers nimble.

 Do the tough stuff.
-If you’ve been putting off your taxes or completing that dreaded report, do it now and get it over with.
+If you’ve been putting off your taxes (now you have until July!) or completing that dreaded report, do it now and get it over with.
 Sorry.

 Get handy.
 If something needs fixing around the house, whip out your toolkit and get to work.
 There’s something about building that fills you with purpose.